Getting a house renovated is never easy but turning a house in to a home takes even more time, effort and thought.

 7. Plan the furniture in relation to the space you have

 When we’re doing up a bedroom, we immediately think we need a bed, wardrobe and some storage.
 While we do need these things, can you think a bit creatively about it?
 As Anya’s bedroom is small, I didn’t want a bulky wardrobe taking up space and also becoming this big elephant in a small room.
-So I decided to make a DIY open clothes rack (I’ll be sharing the how to very soon) with a chest of drawers underneath.
+So I decided to make a DIY open clothes rack with a chest of drawers underneath.
 This looks so much lighter than a full on wardrobe and also kids don’t need as much wardrobe hanging space as they do need drawers so it felt like the right solution.

 8. Mix budget decor with expensive